 Holyoke shooting claims life of baby delivered after mother was one of several hit by gunfire

+Police responded to the shooting at 12:38 p.m.
+Wednesday and said it appeared three male suspects were involved in an altercation before gunshots were fired.

 HOLYOKE, Mass.
-(AP) — A shooting claimed the life of a baby that was delivered after its mother was one of several people hit by gunfire during a fight Wednesday on a downtown street in Holyoke, authorities said.
+(AP) — A shooting claimed the life of a baby that was delivered after its mother was one of several people hit by gunfire during a fight Wednesday on a downtown street in the western Massachusetts city of Holyoke, authorities said.

 The pregnant woman was shot in the afternoon while seated on a public bus and taken to a hospital in critical condition, the Hampden District Attorney’s Office said.